 Julian’s 2011 Discovery Channel drama-doc Can You Live Forever? saw Mythbusters Adam Savage transformed into a 1000 year old man and earned an 2012 Emmy Award nomination.

 In 2012 Julian made his first feature film – A 3D genre-busting hybrid of art, scripted drama, theatre and documentary: Inside The Mind Of Leonardo stars Peter Capaldi as Leonardo Da Vinci which TX Sky Arts 2 in March 2013 and had a one-night only screening in Picturehouse cinemas across the UK.
 It has been picked up for US distribution by Submarine Deluxe (from December 2014).
 It was shortlisted for the 2014 RTS ‘Best Arts Film’ award, the 2013 Grierson Best Arts Documentary award and the 2014 TV Arts Rose d’Or, shown at the DOC NYC festival in New York, and won ‘Best Historical Documentary’ at the 3D Creative Arts Awards in LA.

 He directed an episode of Hinterland 2 for Fiction Factory/Severn Screen which screened on S4C in Autumn 2015 and BBC4 in Spring 2016.

-Recent work includes writing, directing and producing single film Map of Hell for National Geographic Studios and directing three-part period drama documentary Queen Elizabeth’s Secret Agents for BBC2/PBS/72 Films, which has just been nominated for an RTS Award.
+Recent work includes writing, directing and producing single film Map of Hell for National Geographic Studios and directing three-part period drama documentary Queen Elizabeth’s Secret Agents for BBC2/PBS/72 Films, which has been nominated for RTS and BAFTA Awards.

 Julian is Welsh and resides with his wife and daughter in London, England.